 Altitude Sickness or AMS (Acute Mountain Sickness) can go from annoying to critical.
 What is HAPE and HACE?
-What are the symptoms and how to treat it?
+What are the symptoms and how to treat them?
 As I was dealing with AMS myself several times in Mexico and Chile, I decided to write down all the essential information for you and something on top of that.
 Interested?
 Keep reading.

 Altitude sickness manifests itself in various forms, depending on its severity.
 However, it can be tricky, as the first occurring symptoms are basically the same as when you have a hangover:

 Mostly it gets worse at night, which can be dangerous, especially when hiking on your own.
 When not treated, altitude sickness may lead to some serious health complications, unconsciousness, or even death.
 This is not to scare you, but to make you aware… believe me, when my wife experienced elevation sickness, I was desperately looking for an article like this.
+By the way, Altitude sickness is much more common than you would have guessed - I had also a mild version in Salta in Argentina, and in Mexico City after landing.

 The health risks vary, from mild AMS to HACE and HAPE which can be deadly.
 Let’s now take a look at those acronyms to make it less scary.